bisterix-studio/parley/docs/how-to-guides/how_to_add_fact.md

 Facts are resources in Parley used by Condition Nodes for comparisons within the running game.
-For example, one might want to display different dialogue depending on whether Jonny gave a coffee or not.
+For example, one might want to display different dialogue depending on whether Alice gave a coffee or not.

 Facts are stored in a fact store which can be configured in the Parley settings.